influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventSource.md

 withDropMixin(drop)
 ```

-Removed capabilities
+"Removed capabilities"

 **Note:** This function appends passed data to existing values

 ## obj spec.template.container.securityContext.seLinuxOptions

-SELinuxOptions are the labels to be applied to the container
+"SELinuxOptions are the labels to be applied to the container"

 ### fn spec.template.container.securityContext.seLinuxOptions.withLevel